alxdwa/portfolio-mar-19/README.md

 #### Code Structure ####

 I wanted to create a simple page that was easy and intuitive to navigate.
-As such, I decided on a single-page website that could be navigated by scrolling or by clicking on links.
-FLEXBOX ETC.

-The main challenge was making sure that the page was responsive.
+As such, I decided on a single page with divs that delinated each of the 4 sections.
+I later ended up placing these divs in larger container divs to add whitespace and backgrounds above and/or below each of the sections.

+Beginning the coding process, I adopted a mobile-first approach which made for a relatively straightforward transition to design for desktop.
+A common motif was the use of CSS flexbox and using media queries to change between flex-direction: column to row.
+With flexbox, I had a great degree of control over the overall structure of each section.
+Only after formatting the pages for mobile and for desktop did I begin to consider the layout for tablets.
+An additional media query was used for screen sizes between 550 and 768 pixels width to optimise a clean layout with appropriate whitespace, which included formatting the navigation bar slightly differently and some of the flexbox proportions.

+I used a little JavaScript to add some extra functionality--smooth scrolling and toggling between div visibility (e.g. in the portfolio section, and for the pop-up navigation bar for mobile devices).
+I initially used jQuery to accomplish these tasks as it had built in features for these functions, but later switched to using plain JS.

 #### Preliminary Designs ####